 In gaining his second MVP award, Brady passed for 3,900 yards, with 36 touchdown passes to only 4 picks, and a passer rating of 111.0.
 The most impressive number of Brady's 2010 season however, is his NFL record 335 consecutive pass attempts (and counting) without an interception.
 A record that's sure to stand for some time.

 Counting the postseason, Belichick has a career record of 176-100.
-However, his record WITHOUT Tom Brady as his starting quarterback is a bismol 41-57.
-He had ONE winning season out of the six he coached and made the playoffs ONCE, which ended in a loss.
+However, his record WITHOUT Tom Brady as his starting quarterback is an abysmal 52-62.
+He had two winning seasons out of the seven he coached, and won ONE playoff game.

 Since Brady became his starter in 2001, and not counting the 2008 season Brady missed all of due to injury, the Patriots have made the playoffs every year but one and have NEVER had a losing record.

 Now, I'm not saying Belichick isn't a good coach, but the numbers don't lie.
-To say Belichick is more important to the Patriots success than Brady would just be flat out ridiculous, because he's not.
+To say Belichick is more important to New England's success than Brady would just be flat out ridiculous, because he's not.

 |Photo from: sportsillustrated.cnn.com|